-This table presents excess mean returns and Sharpe ratios on pairwise and portfolio trading strategies for G10 commodity and final-producer currencies.
-Returns are calculated using monthly forward returns for a strategy going long a commodity- country currency (Australia, Canada, Norway, and New Zealand, or an equal weighted portfolio of all four), and short a producer-country currency (Europe or the German Deutschmark pre-1999, Japan, Sweden, Switzerland, or an equal-weighted portfolio).
-White (1980) standard errors are in parentheses.
-Data are monthly from 01/1988 to 04/2013.
-Returns do not include transaction costs. \\\, \\\, and \ indicate statistical significance at the 1%, 5%, and the 10% level, respectively.
+Excess mean returns and Sharpe ratios on pairwise and portfolio trading strategies for G10 commodity and final producer currencies.
+Returns are calculated using monthly forward returns for a strategy going long a commodity country currency of Australia, Canada, Norway, and New Zealand (or an equal weighted portfolio of all four), and short a producer country currency of Europe (or the German Deutschmark Pre-1999), Japan, Sweden, and Switzerland (or an equal weighted portfolio).
+White (1980) standard errors in parentheses.
+Data is monthly from 01/1988 to 04/2013, and returns do not include transaction costs.